James has been an online writer for over seven years. His articles often focus on wildlife, but he is also a diehard

 The Old Firm rivalry actually predates league football, with the first meeting occurring on the 28th May 1888 when the newly formed Celtic defeated Rangers 5-2 at their new Parkhead ground.
 Since then, at the time of writing, they have met 413 times, with Rangers holding a narrow lead of 159 wins to Celtic's 155 with 99 draws.
 Incidentally, the term Old Firm may originate from the aforementioned inaugural match where commentators described the two teams as 'old, firm friends,' or from a satirical cartoon published in 1904 showing an elderly man holding up a sandwich board reading, 'Patronise the Old Firm'.
 This was intended to highlight the mutual financial benefits of regular meetings between the two clubs.

 In order to understand why the Old Firm is such a fierce rivalry, it's necessary to take an in-depth look at both teams and examine why this fixture attracts so much intrigue from the outside and hatred from the inside.

 First, let's look at Celtic, or the Bhoys as they are nicknamed.
-The club was formed on the 6th November 1887 in St Mary's Church Hall by Marist Brother Walfrid as a means for raising much needed funds for local Catholic parishes.
+The club was formed on the 6th of November 1887 in St Mary's Church Hall by Marist Brother Walfrid as a means for raising much-needed funds for local Catholic parishes.
 The late 19th century had seen Glasgow's population swell with the arrival of countless Irish immigrants all fleeing from the ravages of the Potato Famine that had devastated their homeland.
 These families were mostly poor and had come to Scotland in search of a better future, and whilst they had left their homeland, they brought their Catholic beliefs with them.
 However, Scotland was a strongly Protestant country and right from the beginning the immigrant Irish were marginalised and heavily discriminated against.
-Football was one of the few ways that poverty stricken families could escape the rigours of daily life and continue to express their own national identity through the support of their team, Celtic.
+Football was one of the few ways that poverty-stricken families could escape the rigours of daily life and continue to express their own national identity through the support of their team, Celtic.